 LAMDA Acting Workshops

 There will be extra time and individual time slots, particularly at the higher level grades in the run up to the exams.
-(Please see the Timetable for details)
+These will be a mixture of in person and zoom sessions (Please see the Timetable for details)